| Title: | Powerful Classes for HTTP Requests and Responses |

 encrypt a session cookie.
 It must be given to turn on session cookie

 support.
-A valid key can be generated using random_key()
+A valid key can be generated using random_key().
+NEVER STORE

 THE KEY IN PLAIN TEXT.
 Optimalle use the keyring package to store it or